BeatriceEagle/cleancredits/README.md

 Options:

-- `--start/--end`: The start/end timecodes to process from the input video.
+- `--start/--end`: The start/end timecodes (HH:MM:SS[:frame]) to process from the input video.
 Default: Start and end of the input video.

 - `--radius`: The number of pixels the inpaint algorithm uses for interpolation.
 The default is 3, and this generally gives good results, but if you want to experiment, go wild.